LuisMiguelRodriguez/sandbox-foostudios/README.md

  ### step#2 git clone forked repo

- ### step#3 git remote add upstream <original repos URL> //this allows you to connect to the original repo you cloned
+ ### step#3 git remote add upstream -original repo URL that you forked- //this allows you to connect to the original repo you cloned

  ### step#4 git branch new-features // create a new git branch